Godoy97/Godoy97/README.md

 - 👋 Hi, I’m @Godoy97
 - 👀 I’m interested in Data Science and Optimization
-- 🌱 I’m currently learning Predictors for the bleaching process in the Paper Industry
+- 🌱 I’m currently implementing Predictors in the bleaching process in the Paper Industry
 - 💞️ I’m looking to collaborate on ...
 (Busy at the moment developing Thesis)
 - 📫 How to reach me: godoydaniel97@gmail.com